 - The whole brain and spinal cord

 For certain types of brain or spinal cord tumours, specialists may use stereotactic radiotherapy or radiosurgery.
-These types of radiotherapy give radiotherapy beams to the head from many different points.
+These types of radiotherapy give radiotherapy beams to the head from different angles.
 So they give a very high radiation dose to the tumour but lower doses to the area around the tumour.
 This type of treatment is a very precise treatment given to treat small tumours or tumours that are close to very important structures in the brain.

 You may have chemotherapy to relieve symptoms or alongside radiotherapy.
 You may have treatment as tablets or capsules, or as an injection into a vein.

 But it can be difficult to get some chemotherapy drugs into the brain to reach the cancer cells.
-Many drugs can't get from the bloodstream into the central nervous system because they can't get through the tissues surrounding the brain and spinal cord.
+Sometimes drugs can't get from the bloodstream into the central nervous system because they can't get through the tissues surrounding the brain and spinal cord.
 This is called the blood brain barrier.
 There are some chemotherapy drugs that can cross the blood brain barrier.
 Others you may have as injections into the fluid that circulates around the brain and spinal cord.
 Doctors call this intrathecal treatment.

 Sometimes surgeons put chemotherapy implants right into the area where they have removed a brain tumour.
-For example, there are wafers that break down slowly inside the brain, releasing a steady amount of a chemotherapy drug for a long time.
+For example, there are waxy wafers that break down slowly inside the brain, releasing a steady amount of a chemotherapy drug for a long time.

 We have a section about brain tumour chemotherapy with more detailed information.